YOUR CATARACT EVALUATION AND SURGERY: WHAT TO EXPECT

 Let's Get Started

-The first step to cataract surgery is the evaluation.
+Your first appointment with us is your cataract evaluation.
 At this appointment, your eyes will be dilated, and a complete and thorough exam will be performed along with several tests that help take measurements specific to your eyes that are necessary in planning surgery.
+You will not have cataract surgery at this first visit.

-Prior to this appointment, we recommend you take ample time to look through our available resources (some will be mailed, some will arrive via email or text, and several are located on our website) to understand what’s involved and learn more about your lens options.
+Prior to this appointment, we will contact you via email, text, or traditional mail with information and resources to help you understand what's involved with your cataracts and learn more about your lens options.
 You will also receive a questionnaire that asks about your symptoms and lifestyle.
 This questionnaire is important in helping your surgeon understand what recommendations to make that best suits your individual needs and preferences.
+We also recommend that you review our website for additional information regarding cataract surgery.

-Intraocular lens technology has and continues to advance and there are several options available on the market today.
-Not everyone will be a candidate for these specialty lenses, since there are some contraindications that would not allow the lens to work to its full potential, if at all.
+Intraocular lens technology has had significant technological advances, and there are several lens options available for cataract surgery.
+Not everyone will be a candidate for these specialty lenses, since there are some situations that would not allow the lens to work to its full potential, if at all.
 Your surgeon will discuss any concerns that may prevent you from selecting a specialty lens.

 Intraocular Lens Options

-When it comes to intraocular lenses, the most important thing to understand is that this decision is one that you only get to make once in a lifetime.
-So, careful thought and research are important during this step of the process.
+The most important thing to understand is that this decision is one that you only get to make once in a lifetime.
+Careful thought about your lens choices is important during this step of the process.

-An IOL is an artificial lens (usually made of clear plastic, silicone, or acrylic) that takes over the focusing power of the eye’s natural lens that is removed due to the natural formation of a cataract.
+An IOL is an artificial lens (usually made of clear plastic, silicone, or acrylic) that replaces the eye's natural lens, which has become the cataract and is removed during surgery.
 These new, artificial lenses help restore clear vision but can also help reduce or even completely eliminate the need for glasses or contacts after surgery.
-Now, let’s break down the technology.
+Now, let’s break down the lens options and technology.

-• Standard, monofocal IOL: These lenses provide a single point of focus, either up close or far away, but not both.
+• Standard, Monofocal IOL: These lenses provide a single point of focus, either up close or far away, but not both.
 It does not correct astigmatism.
 Patients will still require glasses or readers after surgery.
-The standard lens is the only lens completely covered by insurance (after applicable copays, deductibles and coinsurance).
+The standard lens is the only lens covered by insurance (after applicable copays, deductibles and coinsurance as described in your insurance plan benefits).

-• Toric monofocal IOL: Toric IOLs are also monofocal (single point of focus) but provide the benefit of correcting astigmatism so patients who require astigmatism correction in their glasses may be able to function without glasses for distance vision, but will require glasses for intermediate and/or near tasks.
-There is out-of-pocket expense for this lens.
+• Toric Monofocal IOL: Toric IOLs are similar to the standard monofocal IOL but provide the benefit of correcting astigmatism so patients who have astigmatism correction in their glasses may be able to function without glasses for distance vision, but will require glasses for intermediate and/or near tasks.
+There is an out-of-pocket expense for this lens in addition to the out-of-pocket payment required by your insurance.

-• Multifocal IOL: A multifocal IOL is essentially a trifocal lens that splits light into three distinct focal points; distance, intermediate, and near ranges.
-This technology corrects several things at once; cataracts, near or farsightedness, presbyopia and astigmatism (this technology has a Toric version) thereby helping to reduce or eliminate the need for glasses after cataract surgery.
+• Multifocal IOL: A multifocal IOL is essentially a trifocal lens that creates three distinct focal points; distance, intermediate, and near ranges.
+This technology corrects several things at once; cataracts, near or farsightedness and presbyopia thereby helping to reduce or eliminate the need for glasses after cataract surgery.
+If you have astigmatism, these Multifocal IOLs can correct this condition as well.
 This technology, while beneficial for correcting the aforementioned visual issues, also has its drawbacks.
 Due to the technology used to provide three points of focus, multifocal IOLs can cause glares and halos as well as slightly decreased contrast which become noticeable after surgery.
 For many, these issues slowly decrease over time as the brain becomes used to this new visual input by a process called neuroadaptation.
 This lens technology is considered out-of-pocket and is not covered by insurance.

 • Extended Depth of Focus (EDOF) IOL: Much like the multifocal IOL, the extended depth of focus IOL corrects nearsightedness (myopia), farsightedness (hyperopia) and astigmatism.
 The technology creates an elongated field of focus which allows for three points of focus, distance, intermediate and functional near vision.
 The difference between the multifocal and EDOF is that the reading range is slightly more limited, but the EDOF IOLs have reduced risk for nighttime side effects like glares and halo as well as have slightly improved contrast compared to the multifocal IOL.
 This lens also has out of pocket expense.